-Currencies with deep liquidity have the tightest spreads which are what allows you to keep your transaction costs low.
+Currencies with deep liquidity have the tightest spreads which are what allow you to keep your transaction costs low.

-Liquid currency pairs give us a reassurance that our orders will be executed smoothly and without any “hiccups”.
+Liquid currency pairs give us reassurance that our orders will be executed smoothly and without any “hiccups”.

 Did you notice anything here?

 That’s right!
-These are all major currency pairs!Remember, because they have the most liquidity, majors pairs usually have the tightest spreads.
+These are all major currency pairs!Remember, because they have the most liquidity, major pairs usually have the tightest spreads.